jibasham/group-adjust/README.md

 # group-adjust

-Demeaning a series with multiple labels per entry
+_Several solutions to demeaning a series of values with multiple labels_

+We try out a few different solutions in python using common numerical packages to see which one comes out the fastest.

 # Installation